In an effort to support the development of future Omaha directors, the Omaha Community Playhouse is excited to offer the OCP Directing Fellowship.

 Roundtable days and times will be based as much as possible on the availability of the participants.

 Since no two directors work the same way, interested members of the fellowship will be encouraged to observe rehearsals of other shows throughout the season, as COVID-19 restrictions allow.
-Of particular interest to directing fellows might be to observe rehearsals for the OCP annual production of A Christmas Carol, a show that must maintain the integrity and intention of Charles Jones’ original 1976 production each year.
+Of particular interest to Directing Fellows might be to observe rehearsals for the OCP annual production of A Christmas Carol.
 Fellows must request permission to attend rehearsals for other shows from each particular show’s director.

-All fellowship members will have opportunities for one-on-one discussions with their director as well as with the Fellowship Coordinator or OCP Artistic Director, as schedules allow.
+All fellowship members will have opportunities for one-on-one discussions with their director and the Associate Artistic Director/ Fellowship Coordinator or OCP Artistic Director, as schedules allow.